Cloth Nappies 101

 Nappy rashes are not normal but can occur in both cloth nappies and in disposables equally.

-If you are getting rashes with cloth nappies, ammonia build up from an inadequate wash routine is the most likely culprit See above about smelly nappies as it’s a good indication of ammonia build up.
+If you are getting rashes with cloth nappies, ammonia build up from an inadequate wash routine is the most likely culprit.
+See below about smelly nappies as it’s a good indication of ammonia build up.

 Another cause for rashes could be the wetness retained from disposable liners.
 One of the major causes of nappy rash is excessive wetness on baby skin from a combination of urine and faeces.
-Try switching to pocket nappies or using reusable liners made from microfleece on any natural fibre inserts on all in two nappies.
+Try switching to pocket nappies with a stay dry layer.
+Use reusable liners made from microfleece on any natural fibre inserts as baby will feel more wetness with natural fibres.

-There could be a number of reasons why your nappies have gone a bit “whiffy”…but it’s most likely due to ammonia!
+But If you notice your nappies have gone a bit “whiffy”… it’s most likely due to ammonia!

 - Do you do two washes?
 A prewash and a mainwash?
 Don’t skip the prewash that gets rid of the muck!
-Without it you are washing in dirty water!
+Without the prewash you are washing in dirty water!
 Avoid keeping soiled nappies longer than 2 days.
-Prewashing daily is recommended.
+A daily prewash is highly recommended if main wash is done every 3-4 days.

-- Cold water washing is not recommended as the enzymes in washing powders do not get activated well in cold water as well as warm/hot washes do.
-Dirty nappies are a toilet and you need hot washes to kill harmful bacteria that maybe causing the smells.
+- Cold water washing is not recommended for cloth nappies as the enzymes in washing powders do not fully get activated in cold water like with warm/hot washes.
+Nappies are a baby’s toilet and you need hot washes to kill harmful bacteria that maybe causing the smells.
 Wash at 60 deg and for longer duration (2 -3 hours).

 - Check the loading of your machine when you do your main wash.
 Optimum agitation for cleaning is achieved when the drum is 2/3 – 3/4 full when wet (in front loaders) or a nice “nappy stew” is achieved for top loaders.